Exposing the Supposed Trinity ‘Proof’ Texts

-The evidence is inconclusive that “Elohim” in Genesis 1:26 is exactly three persons.
-The fact is there are many other Scripture references that use the same Hebrew word, but reveals God as singular person without forcing a preconceived notion on the verse.
+The fact is that the evidence is inconclusive that 'elohim' in Genesis 1:26 is exactly three persons in one.
+Furthermore, there are many other Scripture references that use the same Hebrew word that reveals God as singular person without forcing preconceived notions into the text.

 The Domain of God